-Adding collections to your profile can help you better organize your kahoots.
-If you have many kahoots (say, 10 or more) and they cover a broad range of topics, a good practice to make them easier to navigate on your page is by sorting them into different collections.
-These collections will separate your kahoots into categories on your profile page.
+Adding courses to your profile can help you better organize your kahoots.
+If you have many kahoots (say, 10 or more) and they cover a broad range of topics, a good practice to make them easier to navigate on your page is by sorting them into different courses, or collections of kahoots on similar topics.
+These courses will separate your kahoots into categories on your profile page.

-Creating collections is easy!
-You can organize your collections in a variety of ways, such as by grade, by language, by topic, or by use case (introduction, review, assessment, etc).
+Creating courses is easy!
+You can organize your kahoots and resources into courses in a variety of ways, such as by grade, by language, by topic, or by use case (introduction, review, assessment, etc).